 Because of the unique benefits associated with elite status, it is recommended that those with World of Hyatt elite status reserve the room from their account.

-Doing so will unlock perks that will not only save money, but it is also guaranteed to make the stay more comfortable and memorable.
+Doing so will unlock perks that will not only save money but also guarantee a more comfortable and memorable stay.

 Depending on the traveler’s Hyatt loyalty status, these benefits include late check-out, welcome amenities, complimentary breakfast, and room upgrades.